srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 Containerlab will clone the repository in your current working directory and deploy the lab topology.
 All is ready for us to get started with our practical exercises.

-/// tip | packet caputers
+/// tip | packet captures
 As we go through the lab scenarios, we will be running ping tests between the clients and see how different VLAN configurations affect the traffic.
-But if you want to see the actual frames, you can run packet captures on any interface of the client or SR Linux nodes, see the [Packet Captures][]
+But if you want to see the actual frames, you can run packet captures on any interface of the client or SR Linux nodes, see the [Packet Captures](#packet-captures)
 ///

 ### Scenario 1: Disabled VLAN tagging